 EASL to host annual Kid's Fishing Rodeo this Saturday

-Parents do not have to be members of the EASL to have their children participate in this Saturday’s fishing rodeo.
+Parents do not have to be members of the EASL to have their children compete in this Saturday’s fishing rodeo.

 These prizes are possible because of the many sponsors of the event.
 This includes Shell Pipeline.